cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 engineers but that means a lot of manual work to avoid unhealthy nodes or nodes with inadequate resources [@Goltsman2019-sp20-516-237].
 That is where the scheduler comes in to play.
-The scheduler in Kubernetes is called "kube-scheduler".
+The scheduler in Kubernetes is called `kube-scheduler`.
 Kube-scheduler performs a 2 step operation when determining how to assign pods: Filtering and Scoring [@kubernetes_scheduler2020-sp20-516-237].